zx8086/simon-microservice/README.md

-# simon-microservice

-## Microservice for Kafka Enablemeny & OpenTelemetry Demo
+# Simon Microservice OpenTelemetry and Kafka Enablement Demo

 > "Code is expensive to change, but design is cheaper to change, and requirements are even cheaper to change." - Daniel T. Barr